WMA Declaration of Sydney on the Determination of Death and the Recovery of Organs

 Prior to post-mortem transplantation, the determination that death has occurred shall be made by a physician who is in no way immediately involved in the transplantation procedure.

-Following determination of death, all treatment and resuscitation attempts may be ceased and donor organs may be recovered, provided that prevailing requirements of consent and other relevant ethical and legal requirements have been fulfilled.
+Following the determination of death, all treatment and resuscitation attempts may be ceased and donor organs may be recovered, provided that prevailing requirements of consent and other relevant ethical and legal requirements have been fulfilled.
+Physicians should follow the protocol on organ donation for deceased donors as outlined in the WMA Statement on Organ and Tissue Donation.